603 CMR 46.00

 (1) Circumstances under which a physical restraint must be reported.
 Program staff shall report the use of any physical restraint as specified in 603 CMR 46.06(2).

 (3) Informing parents.
-The principal or director of the program or his/her designee shall make reasonable efforts to verbally inform the student's parent of the restraint within 24 hours of the event, and shall notify the parent by written report sent either within three school working days of the restraint to an email address provided by the parent for communications about the student, or by regular mail postmarked no later than three school working days of the restraint.
-If the school or program customarily provides a parent of a student with report cards and other necessary school-related information in a language other than English, the written restraint report shall be provided to the parent in that language.
+The principal shall make reasonable efforts to verbally inform the student's parent of the restraint within 24 hours of the event, and shall notify the parent by written report sent either within three school working days of the restraint to an email address provided by the parent for communications about the student, or by regular mail postmarked no later than three school working days of the restraint.
+If the program customarily provides a parent of a student with report cards and other necessary school-related information in a language other than English, the written restraint report shall be provided to the parent in that language.
 The principal shall provide the student and the parent an opportunity to comment orally and in writing on the use of the restraint and on information in the written report.

 (4) Contents of report.
 The written report required by 603 CMR 46.06(2) and (3) shall include: